kianmeng/webservice-swapi/README.md

 # DESCRIPTION

-Webservice::Swapi is a Perl client helper library for the [Star Wars API](http://swapi.co).
+Webservice::Swapi is a Perl client helper library for the Star Wars API (swapi.co).

 # DEVELOPMENT